 Avoidance of Interference

 Servicers should take reasonable measures to ensure that other entities (ie. Entities not associated with the RPO/OOS activities) that may have reason for concern about intentions or interference due to proximity are provided adequate notice.
-Servicers shall not assume responsibility for the collection and quality of SSA data used to perform RPO and OOS missions but shall advocate for its availability and continuous improvement as an important external resource in line with Section 5.1.6 “External Resources” above.
+Servicers should not assume responsibility for the collection and quality of SSA data used to perform RPO and OOS missions but should advocate for its availability and continuous improvement as an important external resource in line with Section 5.1.6 “External Resources” above.

 Information Sharing